gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/rethinking-package-managers.md

   - Memory
   - Correctness
 - MCP server to enable AI coding assistants to search for functions given an interface and description
-- This is one of the features that got me excited about ScrapScript (<a href="https://scrapscript.org" target="_blank">ScrapScript</a>), for which which my friend Max and I implemented an <a href="https://github.com/teknolagi/scrapscript" target="_blank">interpreter and compiler</a>.
-You might enjoy <a href="https://bernsteinbear.com/blog/scrapscript/" target="_blank">his blog post</a> about the interpreter.
+- This is one of the features that got me excited about ScrapScript ([ScrapScript](https://scrapscript.org)), for which which my friend Max and I implemented an [interpreter and compiler](https://github.com/teknolagi/scrapscript).
+You might enjoy [his blog post](https://bernsteinbear.com/blog/scrapscript/) about the interpreter.

 ## Myxa

-I built a toy package manager called <a href="https://github.com/gregorybchris/myxa" target="_blank">Myxa</a> to explore these ideas.
+I built a toy package manager called [Myxa](https://github.com/gregorybchris/myxa) to explore these ideas.
 It's written in Python as a proof of concept for some of the ideas explored above.

 I've listed a few of the supported commands below as a peek at the kind of functionality Myxa provides: